Preventing falls at home.

-Falling as you get older is quite common, and although most falls don’t cause serious injury, they can leave you feeling upset and knock your confidence.
-However, the good news is falls aren’t an inevitable part of ageing.
-There are lots of things you can do to stay steady on your feet and safe in your own home.
+Falling as you get older is quite common, and although most falls don't cause serious injury, they can leave you feeling upset and knock your confidence.
+However, the good news is

-#1 Ensure you’ve got well-fitting shoes and slippers
+Ensure you've got well-fitting shoes and slippers

 Your feet will change shape as you age and we often lose some feeling and flexibility, so a well-fitted shoe/slipper is vital.
 Worn-out slippers may be like old friends, but it's time to say goodbye to them if they have holes in their soles, frayed uppers, broken-down backs or the fit is 'sloppy'.
 Slippers should fasten, stay on and provide grip.
 It's also important to take care of your feet by trimming your toenails regularly and seeing a GP or chiropodist about any foot problems.

-#2 Avoid loose fitting or trailing clothes
+Avoid loose fitting or trailing clothes

-#3 Have regular eye and hearing checks
+Have regular eye and hearing checks

 Eyesight changes as you age and can lead to a trip or loss of balance.
 Some eye conditions such as macular degeneration, glaucoma and cataracts increase with age and it's important that these are detected at an early stage.
 Get your eyes and glasses checked regularly to detect any vision problems early.